Cabbage widgets can loosely be split into two groups, interactive widgets and non-interactive widgets. Each interactive widget, such as a

 name that appears beside each native slider in the plugin host will be the assigned channel name for that widget.

 Note: since Cabbage version 2, ALL identifier are case sensitive and preseted as camelCase, i.e,

 The syntax for each widget follows a pretty simple pattern.
-The first thing to delcare is the widet type which is done simply by placing a widget name at the start of a line of code in the Cabbage section of the source file.
+The first thing to declare is the widget type which is done by placing a widget name at the start of a line of code in the Cabbage section of the source file.

 <Cabbage> (...) rslider (...) </Cabbage>

 Each Cabbage widget has a corresponding set of identifiers that can be set to control its appearance and behaviour.
 These identifiers are placed on the same line of code as the widget name.
-For example, the following code creates an rslider, sets its size to 100px's by 100px's and positions it 10px's down from the top of the screen, and 10px's in from the left.
-It also sets the range of the slider.
+For example, the following code creates an rslider, with a position 10 pixels from the left and 10 pixels from the top.
+In order words, it's XY coordinates are 10,10.
+Its size is 100px's by 100px's.
+There is also some code to set the range of the slider.